Ilya114/Box64Droid/README.md

 ## What is Box64Droid?
 Box64Droid is a simple script that automates the installation of a preconfigured Rootfs with [Box86](https://github.com/ptitSeb/box86), [Box64](https://github.com/ptitSeb/box64), [Wine 7.20](https://www.winehq.org/) and [DXVK](https://github.com/doitsujin/dxvk) installed, made by me.

-- Based on Box4Droid, original author is [Herick75](https://github.com/Herick75)
+Project based on Box4Droid, original author is [Herick75](https://github.com/Herick75)

-My fork contains new rootfs with box64 and some useful tools.

 ## Do you need root?